Constructing a T-test for Value Function Comparison of Individualized Treatment Regimes in the Presence of Multiple

 \section{Simulation}

 We evaluate and compare the value functions obtained from applying each of the following treatment regimes to the population under two scenarios: (1) the observed treatment, (2-3) the one-size-fits-all approach (one for each of the binary treatments), (4) Q-learning ITR, (5) D-learning ITR.
 A convex penalty, elastic net penalization \citep{zou2005regularization}, was used for each of the ITR models for variable selection.
-We generate a total of 5000 observations for each simulated sample with 70\% for the training set and 30\% for the test set.
+We generate a total of 5000 observations for each simulated training set and 1500 observations for each test set.
 The number of covariates included in the model is $p=20$.
-We perform 10 replicates for each of the simulations.
+We perform 1000 replicates for each of the simulations.